That’s the dream, right?

 But you’re not a fool.
 You know they’re not telling you the truth.
 It can’t be as easy as they make it sound.

 And you’re right.
 I’ve made my living on the Internet for eight years now, and while it’s certainly nice, there’s also a lot nobody is telling you.
 Not because it’s a secret, but because most people don’t actually want the truth.
-They want to believe it’s easy, fun, straightforward.
+They want to believe it’s easy, fun, and straightforward.

 If anything though, it’s the opposite, and that brings us to the first lesson: